sdnfv/openNetVM/examples/NFD/napt/README.md

 Run these 2 NFs:

-Run the UDP Flood Mitigation NF with:
+Run the NAPT NF with:

 ```
 ./go.sh 1 -d 2